jfm-data/jfm-data.github.io/_posts/2021-08-08-Ethan-Strauss.md

 with Steph and his wife, raising accusations that the Obama's were clout chasing :).
 Steph was that level of an incandescent star.
 KD's signing with the Warriors took the wind out of the sails for UA and Curry's national reputation.
 The Warriors were still popular, but adding the best player in the league to a 73-win team brought public resentment and lost them the title of everyone's second favourite.
 And with Steph no longer the offensive fulcrum of a fun-to-watch organically built team, his popularity also waned.
-In KD's first year with the team, Under Armor lost  ~50% /$10B of its market value.
+In KD's first year, Under Armor lost ~50% /$10B of its market value.
 Coincidently, it stayed low until Steph was back in carrying the GSW offense.
 It was a great article that added more credibility to his reporting.

 After his ESPN contract ended, Ethan joined The Athletic as a columnist writing about the NBA, the Warriors, gambling, and the business side of basketball.
-For the past year, Strauss has become known and infamous in NBA fandom for shining a spotlight on the NBA's dull TV ratings.
-He wrote elegantly and objectively on the viewership while competing with the league's PR spin and the irate social media trolls.
+For the past year, Strauss has become known and infamous in NBA fandom for shining a spotlight on the NBA's sagging TV ratings.
+He wrote elegantly and objectively on the viewership while competing with the league's PR and the irate social media trolls.
 I really these articles.
 I had studied the pay-TV market in 2015 when looking at the media venture capital fund that held a portfolio of cable specialty channels.
 I knew where the market was heading and was always annoyed to hear the lazy NBA narrative that the next broadcast rights deal would be massive.
 It defied the economics and media trends.
-Strauss was the first major reporter (to my knowledge) to openly discuss and challenge the narrative.
+Strauss was the first major reporter (to my knowledge) to openly discuss and challenge that narrative.
 His reporting made him a lightning rod of criticism for those who saw it defaming the NBA and the politics it embraced.
 Ethan had simply identified some of the independent variables for the decline, without getting into the righteousness of the politics themselves.
 Regardless, this angered a contingent of "woke" fans for even suggesting it.
 For them, to be ignorant of the failing ratings is a thing of virtue.

 To me, it's crazy the amount of vitriol Ethan gets for his reporting on TV ratings.
-The phenomenon might demonstrate how everything interally politicalized and there is no such thing as rational arguments.
+The phenomenon might demonstrate how everything is interally politicalized.
 There is no political agenda in Ethan's reporting.
 He is calling balls and strikes.
 Ethan was educated at Cal Berkely and still lives in the area, yet if you search his name on Twitter, people react to him like he's a MAGA pizza-gater.

 So where is Strauss going?
 Tom Haberstroh had insinuated that he would be covering the NBA from a national perspective.
 We could probably rule out ESPN and TNT/Blecher Report.
 I am sure the two league broadcast partners would be reluctant to hire someone who generated negative press about